ibm-cloud-docs/event-notifications/en-icl-pd-integration.md

 1. In the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog#services), search **Event Notifications > Event Notifications**.

 1. Select a **Location** from the list of supported locations and select a pricing plan.
-To know more about the pricing plans , refer [here](/docs/event-notifications?topic=event-notifications-getting-started#en-decide-pricing-plans).
+For more information, see [Pricing plans](/docs/event-notifications?topic=event-notifications-getting-started#en-decide-pricing-plans).

 1. Enter a service name.